readikus/early-saas-handbook/docs/hiring/how-to-come-across-well-in-a-tech-interview.md

 - turning up late
 - rearrange interviews at the last minute
+- ask "What role did you apply for?" (this has happened to me numerous times)
 - clearly haven't read the candidate's CV
 - take a long time to give feedback
 - struggle to make decisions